0700, Mol, 2 Octos, 3E999

 The giant spider also told them of the young girl from the village, Jira, who found her way into the caves and this chasm-chamber, and befriended him.
 She introduced herself, but when he said he had no name, she immediately named him Krekklefeets, The Spider King… the name for the sound his feet make of the rocky surface of the chasm cavern, and the title for the silvery axe that is his crown.
 When Krekklefeets described Jira, the party realized he was referring to the raven-haired seven-year-old who had been shadowing them.
 The Heroes thanked The Spider King and agreed to his conditions for access to the tomb, and then proceeded across the bridge.
 Except for Thia, who decided to remain with Krekklefeets and talk, while keeping Potema and Rumblebelly with her on this side of the chasm.
 During her conversations, Krekklefeets revealed that a dark stranger had visited several months ago that put The Spider King on edge, but he obeyed the rules so Krekklefeets allowed him access.

 The Heroes 4 Hire opened the doors to the tomb and went inside, wary of Krekklefeets warnings of traps set by those who originally built Slaggoth’s tomb to protect her valuable against graverobbers… a funny fact that Krekklefeets pointed out, that Slaggoth cared nothing for material wealth and would have objected to being buried with all her worldly possessions.
-Ergo, why he would let those that respectfully toured the tomb take any souvenir except books.
+Ergo, that was why he allowed those that respectfully toured the tomb take any souvenir except the books.
 They avoided several pitfalls, accidentally tripped one but managed to avoid any real damage.
 They found several antechambers, a prep room for internment, and a room with four people in glass containers in some form of suspended animation… who Krekklefeets guessed, when asked, would be Slaggoth’s female apprentice, Mertegram, and Slaggoth’s three (!!!) male consorts, Marco, Higgins and Ogam.
 Diplo smashed open one of the glass cases, waking the consort named Higgins to ask him some questions about Slaggoth and the tomb.
 Higgins, once roused beyond grogginess, was happy to answer the team’s questions as best he knew.
 He told them of Slaggoth’s ‘academic only’ interest in necromancy and that her laboratory and library lie in “The Horizontal Tower” she had constructed near his village high in the mountains of Etra, a country to the north of Eridae.
 He also agreed to show them the way to her tower, and they concluded he was over 1300 years old… but didn’t look a day over 30.

 Farther into the tomb complex, the Heroes 4 Hire came upon an octagonal room with identical mirrors on each of the eight walls.
 In the center, a small, circular stone dais raised one step up out of the floor, and was encircled on its edge by mystical runes carved into the stone.
 They closed the entrance door (in the north wall, which had the mirror on the back), and noticed the mirrors reflected everything in the room except them.
 Confident they were not all suddenly vampires, Illyia stepped up into the raised stone circle, and suddenly his reflection appeared in all eight mirrors… except, that each mirror showed him at a different stage of life.
 The west wall had him as a fetus, northwest a baby, north a young child, northeast an adolescent, east a young adult, southeast a middle aged Illyia, south an elderly elf and the southwest a rotting corpse.
 All the reflections moved as he did, true mirror reflections of Illyia’s movements.